Edge modes in 1D microwave photonic crystal: System

-The investigated system has a form of periodic MSTL (see Fig. 1(a,b)) composed of $n$=5 cells (see Fig. 1(c,d)).
-Each internal (bulk) cell (Fig. 1(c)) consists the section of wider microstrip ($w$ = 4 mm) of the length $l$ = 10~mm linked to the neighboring cells by thinner sections (1.2 mm in width).
-The bulk cell length $d$ is equal to 16 mm.
-The width $w_0$ and length $l_0$ of the wider segment in surface cells and total length of surface cell $d_0$ (Fig. 1(d)) can by different.
-For experimentally realized structure, the values of surface parameters: $w_0$, $l_0$ and $d_0$ are equal to 9 mm, 1.5 mm and 11.5 mm respectively.
-We studied also experimentally the system with unaltered surface cells, where $w_0 = w$, $l_0 = l$, and $d_0 = d$, for reference.
-The microstrip structure is fabricated on the Neltec substrate with dielectric constant $ε$ = 2.2+i0.0012 and thickness $t$ = 0.381 mm.
-The microstrip etched at one side of substrate.
-For numerical studies we changed the surface parameters $w_0$ and $d_0$ continuously to induce surface states and to tune their frequencies.
-We used the simplified lumped element model (Fig. 1(e)) to explain the appearance of stop bands and surface states.
-However, validity of this model was already shown \cite{Zhou13}.
+The experimentally investigated system is a microwave transmission line in the form of a periodically width-modulated microstrip composed of seven unit cells, as shown in Fig.~\ref{fig:system}(a).
+Each of (five) bulk cells (Fig.~\ref{fig:system}(b)) consists of the section of wider microstrip (width $w_1$ = 4 mm) of length $l$ = 10~mm connected to the neighboring cells by narrower sections (width $w_2$ = 1.12 mm).
+The length of the bulk unit cell $d$ is 16 mm.
+The system ends with (two) edge cells, which have different dimensions from the bulk cell (width $w_0$, length $l_0$ of the wider segment, the total length $d_0$, and the shift $p_0$ of the wider segment with respect to the center of the cell).
+The values $w_0$, $l_0$, $d_0$ and $p_0$ are set to 9 mm, 1.5 mm, 11.5 mm and 0 mm, respectively.
+For reference, we also studied the system without edge cells of modified sizes, i.e. composed of five cells of the same dimensions.
+The microstrip is deposited on the insulating substrate characterized by a dielectric constant of $\varepsilon = 2.2+\text{i}\,0.0012$ and a thickness of $u=0.381$~mm.
+The bottom side of the substrate is metallized and serves as the ground plane.
+The microstrip and the ground plane are made of copper with a conductivity of $\sigma=58$ kS/m and a thickness of 35 $\mu$m.